These 11 online teaching tools for elementary teachers engage students and bring teaching and learning to life.

 Like Kahoot, Jeopardy Labs is one of several digital game-based online teaching tools.

 You customize the games according to the material that you want students to learn or review.
-There are templates and/or games already made that you can use also.

-If you want to save your game, you must register, but it’s free!
+If you want to save your game, you must register, but it’s free.

 5. Study Jams

 One of Scholastic’s little-known secrets is Study Jams, a collection of over 200 interactive math and science videos for elementary students.

 Study Jams is free to use, and you don’t have to register to access the videos/view the questions that accompany them.